There are 4 basic tiers of gold jewellery: solid gold, gold-filled, gold vermeil, and gold plated.

 The majority of our jewellery range is gold filled.
 Gold filled is different to gold plated in that the layer of gold is very thick, generally 5% of the weight of item is composed of solid gold.
-Gold plated jewellery tends to wear and fade more easily compared to gold filled.
+Gold plated jewellery is typical costume jewellery and tends to wear and fade more easily compared to gold filled.

 Gold filled is absolutely your best option after solid gold for quality and durability.
 This metal can withstand the forces, if properly cared for.
 It is waterproof, will not flake off or turn your skin green and offers a great option for people with sensitive skin.
 Gold filled jewelry is water resistant, but not 100% tarnish resistant.